-apart from a very small parantale of migrant labourers, entents the population of Johannesburg is settling down to a Position ane.
-The figures of unemployment in the reasonably stable one.
-City vary from time to time according to the economic condition prevailing.
-This is true of any city, but because of temporary set-backs, in a city where industrial and commercial activity is rapidly expanding, it is unwise, as at present, to take the short-term view of regarding as unnecessary, labour which is out of employment for such short periods as apply under the labour regulations.
-Under the labour regulations a person must find employment within fourteen days / In practice this is usually extended for a further thirty days.
-If employment is not obtained within that period, the man and his family are obliged to leave the urban area. if they are in the whom area work a lact 1000d forms
+REASONABLY STABLE From these figures it would appear to me that apart from a very small number of new entrants the population of ition.
+The figures of unemployment in the City vary from time to time according to the economic condition prevailing.
+This is true of any city, but because of temporary set-backs, in a city where industrial and commercial activity is rapidly expanding, it is unwise, as at present, to take the short term view of regarding as unnecessary. labour which is out of employment for such short periods as apply under the labour regulations.
+Under the labour regulations a person must find employment within fourteen days of being unemployed.
+In practice this is usually extended for a further fourteen days.
+If unemployment is not obtained within that period, the man and his family are obliged to leave the urban area, if they are in the Urban area under a Section 10(1)(d) Permit.